MBCProject/mbc-markdown/impact/resource-hijacking.md

 # Resource Hijacking

-Uses system resources for other purposes; as a result, the system may not be available for intended uses.
+Malware uses system resources for other purposes; as a result, the system may not be available for intended uses.

 The related **Resource Hijacking ([T1496](https://attack.mitre.org/techniques/T1496/))** ATT&CK technique was defined subsequent to this MBC behavior.